kumahq/kuma-website/app/_src/production/upgrades-tuning/fine-tuning.md

 This is advanced topic describing {{site.mesh_product_name}} implementation internals
 {% endwarning %}

-The main task of the control plane is to provide config for dataplanes.
-When a dataplane connects to the control plane, the CP starts a new goroutine.
+The main task of the control plane is to provide config for data planes.
+When a data plane connects to the control plane, the control plane starts a new Goroutine.
-This goroutine runs the reconciliation process with given interval (1s by default).
-During this process, all dataplanes and policies are fetched for matching.
+This Goroutine runs the reconciliation process with given interval (`1s` by default).
+During this process, all data planes and policies are fetched for matching.
-When matching is done, the Envoy config (including policies and available endpoints of services) for given dataplane is generated and sent only if there is an actual change.
+When matching is done, the Envoy config (including policies and available endpoints of services) for given data plane is generated and sent only if there is an actual change.

-* `KUMA_XDS_SERVER_DATAPLANE_CONFIGURATION_REFRESH_INTERVAL` : interval for re-generating configuration for Dataplanes connected to the Control Plane (default: 1s)
+* `KUMA_XDS_SERVER_DATAPLANE_CONFIGURATION_REFRESH_INTERVAL` : interval for re-generating configuration for data planes connected to the control plane (default: `1s`)

-This process can be CPU intensive with high number of dataplanes therefore you can control the interval time for a single dataplane.
+This process can be CPU intensive with high number of data planes therefore you can control the interval time for a single data plane.
-You can lower the interval scarifying the latency of the new config propagation to avoid overloading the CP.
-For example, changing it to 5s means that when you apply a policy (like TrafficPermission) or the new dataplane of the service is up or down, CP will generate and send new config within 5 seconds.
+You can lower the interval scarifying the latency of the new config propagation to avoid overloading the control plane.
+For example, changing it to 5 seconds means that when you apply a policy (like `MeshTrafficPermission`) or the new data plane of the service is up or down, control plane will generate and send new config within 5 seconds.

-For systems with high traffic, keeping old endpoints for such a long time (5s) may not be acceptable.
+For systems with high traffic, keeping old endpoints for such a long time (5 seconds) may not be acceptable.
 To solve this, you can use passive or active [health checks](/docs/{{ page.version }}/policies/health-check) provided by {{site.mesh_product_name}}.

 Additionally, to avoid overloading the underlying storage there is a cache that shares fetch results between concurrent reconciliation processes for multiple dataplanes.

-* `KUMA_STORE_CACHE_EXPIRATION_TIME` : expiration time for elements in cache (1s by default).
+* `KUMA_STORE_CACHE_EXPIRATION_TIME` : expiration time for elements in cache (1 second by default).

 You can also change the expiration time, but it should not exceed `KUMA_XDS_SERVER_DATAPLANE_CONFIGURATION_REFRESH_INTERVAL`, otherwise CP will be wasting time building Envoy config with the same data.

 ## Profiling

-{{site.mesh_product_name}}'s control plane ships with [pprof](https://golang.org/pkg/net/http/pprof/) endpoints so you can profile and debug the performance of the `kuma-cp` process.
+{{site.mesh_product_name}}'s control plane ships with [`pprof`](https://golang.org/pkg/net/http/pprof/) endpoints so you can profile and debug the performance of the `kuma-cp` process.

 To enable the debugging endpoints, you can set the `KUMA_DIAGNOSTICS_DEBUG_ENDPOINTS` environment variable to `true` before starting `kuma-cp` and use one of the following methods to retrieve the profiling information: